 Fires burning in Idaho

 The Boundary Fire is located about two miles west of the Boundary Creek Boat Launch and 29 miles northwest of Stanley, Idaho.
 It is on steep, inaccessible terrain within the Frank Church River of No Return Wilderness.
-As of Thursday, September 16, it has burned 64,670 acres, or more than 101 square miles.
-Forty-eight percent of the completion objectives have been completed.
+As of Tuesday, October 12, it has burned 87,778 acres, or about 137 square miles.
+It is 88% contained.

 A point-protection strategy is being used on this fire.
 Point protection is defined as a wildfire response strategy that protects specific assets or highly valued resources from the wildfire without directly halting the continued spread of the wildfire.
 Values at risk are defined as property, structures, physical improvements, natural and cultural resources, community infrastructure, and economic, environmental, and social values such as the Middle Fork River corridor.